USD 395

 The Student would be able to:

-1. Appear for the Trinity Practical Grade 2 Examination and learn/play a minimum of 3 pieces
+1. Take the Trinity College London - Acoustic Guitar Grade 2 Examination and learn/play a minimum of 3 pieces (through all the courses of Grade 2)

 2. Able to demonstrate technical workings - playing scales and arpeggios